reveleth/EvelethGaboretal_2024/README.md

 # EvelethGaboretal_2024
-Data analysis and plotting code for "Seasonal Carbon Budget Succession in Lake Erie’s Western Basin"
+Data analysis and plotting code for "Seasonal Carbon Budget Succession in Lake Erie’s Western Basin" This is a collaborative project between the lab of Rachel Eveleth at Oberlin College and the lab of Rachel Gabor at Ohio State University.
+The code for creating Fig 3, 6, 7, and 8, calculating CO2 flux and statistics (linear regressions and ANOVAs) are in Eveleth's Python notebook.
+The code for creating Fig 2, 4, 5, and Table 1 are in Gabor's Matlab file.

 Data Availability Statement
 Discrete in situ field data is available here https://seagull.glos.org/data-console-datasets/8c3e96c6914440c48209b2b5b1016d71